BHBit580/PlaySimple-Project/README.md

 The basic unit of the system is the LetterTile, with a GridManager that handles the spawning and destruction of LetterTile instances.

-The TileSelectionController handles the formation of connections between tiles and makes the word in the UI
+The TileSelectionController handles the formation of connections between tiles and displays word formation in the UI.

 ## Endless Mode Flow